 But before proceeding, I think it very important that we nail down the meaning of "became a life-giving spirit".

 The phrase is not much different in reverse than forward, viz: a life-giving spirit became the last Adam.
 (John 1:1-4 and John 1:14)

 In other words: Adam's existence began by the hand of the Word, whereas Christ's came into existence as the Word.

 The thing is: when the Word came into the world as a human being, he didn't relinquish his existence as a spirit being, viz: the creator-god spoken of in Gen 1:1 and John 1:1 remained the creator-god and that's simply because it is impossible for a real god to cease existing as a god-- a real god is immortal, i.e. it's eternal, viz: a real god always was, always is, and always shall be.

 The Watchtower Society does not believe it's possible for a spirit being to exist simultaneously as an organic being, but the Bible totally disagrees.

-According to John 5:26 and 1John 1:1-2, the Word is an everlasting life which, according to Gen 21:33 and Rom 16:26, is an indestructible category of life that's impervious to death.
-So the Word didn't go out of existence when he came into the world as an organic being; which means of course that Jesus Christ was an organic being and a life-giving spirit right from the moment of his conception; i.e. he was capable of giving life prior to his crucifixion, and certainly prior to his resurrection.
+According to John 5:26 and 1John 1:1-4, the Word is an everlasting life which, according to Gen 21:33 and Rom 16:26, is an indestructible category of life that's impervious to death.
+So the Word didn't go out of existence when he came into the world as an organic being; which means of course that Jesus Christ was an organic being and a life-giving spirit simultaneously right from the moment of his conception.

 ● John 6:38 . .
 I have come down from heaven